The Two Millennia Story of Moroccan Jewry

 Choose your contribution amount

-10% of the profits will be donated to the "Shahar Avakeshkha שחר אבקשך" project, which aims at preserving the tradition of North African Jewry mainly through keeping alive the tradition of singing Bakkashot (supplications) and Andalusian music in Israel.
+With your contribution you will also be donating to the "Shahar Avakeshkha שחר אבקשך" project, which aims at preserving the tradition of North African Jewry mainly through keeping alive the tradition of singing Bakkashot (supplications) and Andalusian music in Israel.

 Select below your type of admission.
 You will be asked to pay with credit card.
 We will proccess your payment using Stripe's payment processing platform.